herniated disc - stenosis - degenerative disease - osteoarthritis

 After a diagnosis of chronic or degenerative neck pain, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for chronic neck pain.
+ActivBody is the TENS machine we suggest for chronic neck pain.

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and circulation, plus it will help keep you moving.